MaeZhao/Glitch-Wave/README.md

 View a single entry and all the tags for that entry:
 1. Click on song title in table located in /home
+1.1.
+All songs with a coresponding "Source" contain a playable mp3

 How to insert and upload a new entry:
 1. Go to /home